Insilico Medicine

 Insilico Medicine is a biotechnology company headquartered in Boston, Massachusetts, with additional facilities in Pak Shek Kok, Hong Kong in Hong Kong Science Park near the Chinese University of Hong Kong, and in New York, at The Cure by Deerfield.
-The company combines genomics, big data analysis, and deep learning for in silico drug discovery.
+The company applies genomics, big data analysis, and deep learning for in silico drug discovery.

 History

 In 2011, Alex Zhavoronkov published an article in the journal PLOS ONE with Dr. Charles Cantor, previously director of the Human Genome Project at the Department of Energy (DOE) and founder of Sequenom on the International Aging Research Portfolio (IARP), establishing a public data set tracking government research funding and outcomes.
 This work formed the basis for an artificial intelligence (AI) pharmacological analysis platform.

 Zhavoronkov assertedly founded Insilico Medicine in 2014 as an alternative to animal testing for research and development programs in the pharmaceutical industry, using AI and deep-learning techniques to analyze how a compound will affect cells and what drugs can be used to treat the cells in addition to possible side effects.
 Through its Pharma.AI division, the company provides machine learning services to different pharmaceutical, biotechnology, and skin care companies.
-Insilico is known for hiring mainly through hackathons such as their own MolHack online hackathon.

 The company has multiple collaborations in the applications of next-generation artificial intelligence technologies such as the generative adversarial networks (GANs) and reinforcement learning to the generation of novel molecular structures with desired properties.
 In 2016, Insilico published an algorithm that it called the "Insilico Pathway Activation Network Decomposition Analysis" or "iPANDA" algorithm, asserted to allow researchers "to quickly and efficiently analyze signaling and metabolic pathway perturbation states using gene expression data".
 A 2015 papers in Nature Communications described the iPANDA dimensionality reduction algorithm.
 In conjunction with Alan Aspuru-Guzik's group at Harvard, they published a journal article about an improved GAN architecture for molecular generation which combines GANs, reinforcement learning, and a differentiable neural computer.

 In 2017, Insilico was named one of the Top five AI companies by NVIDIA for its potential for social impact.
 Insilico has R&D resources in Belgium, Russia, and the UK and hires talent through hackathons and other local competitions.
 By mid-2017, Insilico had raised $8.26 million in funding from investors including Deep Knowledge Ventures, JHU A-Level Capital, Jim Mellon, and Juvenescence.
 In 2019 it raised another $37 million from Fidelity Investments, Eight Roads Ventures, Qiming Venture Partners, WuXi AppTec, Baidu, Sinovation, Lilly Asia Ventures, Pavilion Capital, BOLD Capital, and other investors.